udit19281/YoutubeVideoDownloader/README.md

 # About
-Scriptt will download youtube video in both mp3 and mp4 formats in the highest resolution possible.
+Script will download youtube video in both mp3 and mp4 formats in the highest resolution possible.
 Input a url and output name.

 # Tested on